projectacrn/acrn-hypervisor/doc/user-guides/acrn-shell.rst

    * - Command (and parameters)
      - Description
    * - help
-     - Display information about supported hypervisor shell commands
+     - Display information about supported hypervisor shell commands.
    * - version
-     - Display the HV version information
+     - Display the hypervisor version information.
    * - vm_list
-     - List all VMs, displaying the VM UUID, ID, name, and state ("Started"=running)
+     - List all VMs, displaying the VM UUID, ID, name, and state ("Started"=running).
    * - vcpu_list
-     - List all vCPUs in all VMs
+     - List all vCPUs in all VMs.
    * - vcpu_dumpreg <vm_id> <vcpu_id>
-     - Dump registers for a specific vCPU
+     - Dump registers for a specific vCPU.
    * - dump_host_mem <hva> <length>
      - Dump the host memory region as specified by the start of the region ``hva`` (in hexadecimal) and its length ``length`` (in bytes, decimal number).
    * - dump_guest_mem <vm_id> <gva> <length>
-     - Dump a User VM (guest) memory region based on the VM ID (``vm_id``, in decimal), the start of the memory region ``gva`` (in hexadecimal) and its length ``length`` (in bytes, decimal number).
+     - Dump a User VM (guest) memory region based on the VM ID (``vm_id``, in decimal), the start of the memory region ``gva`` (in hexadecimal), and its length ``length`` (in bytes, decimal number).
    * - vm_console <vm_id>
      - Switch to the VM's console.
 Use :kbd:`Ctrl` + :kbd:`Alt` + :kbd:`Space` to return to the ACRN
-       shell console
+       shell console.
    * - int
-     - List interrupt information per CPU
+     - List interrupt information per CPU.
    * - pt
-     - Show passthrough device information
+     - Show passthrough device information.
    * - vioapic <vm_id>
-     - Show virtual IOAPIC (vIOAPIC) information for a specific VM
+     - Show virtual IOAPIC (vIOAPIC) information for a specific VM.
    * - dump_ioapic
-     - Show native IOAPIC information
+     - Show native IOAPIC information.
    * - loglevel <console_loglevel> <mem_loglevel> <npk_loglevel>
-     - * If no parameters are given, the command will return the level of logging for the console, memory and npk
+     - * If no parameters are given, the command will return the level of logging for the console, memory, and npk.
        * Give (up to) three parameters between ``0`` (none) and ``6`` (verbose) to set the loglevel for the console, memory, and npk (in that order).
-If fewer than three parameters are given, the loglevels for the remaining areas will not be changed
+If fewer than three parameters are given, the loglevels for the remaining areas will not be changed.
    * - cpuid <leaf> [subleaf]
-     - Display the CPUID leaf [subleaf], in hexadecimal
+     - Display the CPUID leaf [subleaf], in hexadecimal.
    * - rdmsr [-p<pcpu_id>] <msr_index>
-     - Read the Model-Specific Register (MSR) at index ``msr_index`` (in hexadecimal) for CPU ID ``pcpu_id``
+     - Read the model-specific register (MSR) at index ``msr_index`` (in hexadecimal) for CPU ID ``pcpu_id``.
    * - wrmsr [-p<pcpu_id>] <msr_index> <value>
-     - Write ``value`` (in hexadecimal) to the Model-Specific Register (MSR) at index ``msr_index`` (in hexadecimal) for CPU ID ``pcpu_id``
+     - Write ``value`` (in hexadecimal) to the model-specific register (MSR) at index ``msr_index`` (in hexadecimal) for CPU ID ``pcpu_id``.

 Command Examples
 ****************